How I Knew I Had Stomach Cancer?

 Remember, there is no universal approach to supporting a loved one facing this challenge.
 The most important thing is to be there, offering care and support in whatever way feels right.

-Can stomach cancer be related to indigestion and heartburn?
+Could this be connected to frequent indigestion and heartburn?

 Indigestion and heartburn are pretty common issues and often aren’t tied to anything major.
 But if that burning or bloated feeling keeps coming back, shows up more often than usual, or starts happening alongside things like a drop in body mass without trying, it’s a smart idea to get checked out.
 Persistent changes in how your body reacts after meals or recurring discomfort shouldn’t be brushed off.
 Getting a thorough check-up can help determine what’s really going on and whether there’s something more going on behind the scenes.